archphile/thepenguin/content/blog/2017-10-03-how-to-split-album-flac-to-separate-flac-files.md

 	870e02543747f275dfe3e1826367a0699728ff96  track [7].wav

 and it's obvious that using [CUETools](http://cue.tools/wiki/CUETools_Download) I got the same results.

 So, what did I do here?
-I proved that under all procedures, the resulting wav files were in fact the same files.
-What is different when using shntool, or foobar or CUETools, is the flac compression level (and please don't start with the affect that flac compression level has in sound in 2017!).
+I proved that under all procedures, the resulting **.wav** files were in fact the same files.
+What is different when using **shntool**, **Foobar2000** or **CUETools**, is the flac compression level (and please don't start with the affect that flac compression level has in sound in 2017!).

 What is very funny, is that even after I presented the above results to this forum, I got replies like *"yes, but I can still hear a difference comparing the split files between foobar and Cuetools"*..
-And then I realized how hard is to win an audiophile.
+And then I realized how hard is to "beat" an audiophile.
 Damn, they always win!